IonutTabalae/MyFIleTransferProtocol/README.md

-# MyFileTransferProtocol
+# MyFileTransferProtocol: A Comprehensive TCP Client-Server Application

-**_For a full comprehensive LaTeX description of the project and diagrams, go to this [document](MyFTP.pdf)._**
+**_For a detailed LaTeX description of the project and diagrams, please refer to this [document](MyFTP.pdf)._**

-This is a TCP client-server application that allows file transfer between clients and server, as well as other actions with files/directories in a local file system.
+MyFileTransferProtocol is a robust **TCP client-server application** developed in **C**, facilitating file transfer between clients and server.
+It also enables various actions with files/directories in a local file system.
+Each new connected client is handled by a child process, created from the main process using `fork()`.
-A child process is created from the main process for each new connected client, by fork().
-The client sends a command to the server (/login, /list files), and the server checks the syntax, interprets it, executes it and sends a response back to the client.
 Clients are identified by IP and port.

-The language used is **C**.

-## Features
+## Key Features

-- **Login**: The user must log in with a username and password that are stored in a SQLite database on the server.
-The password is transmitted securely, using SHA1 hashing function.
+- **Secure Login**: Users are authenticated using a username and password stored in a SQLite database on the server.
+Passwords are transmitted securely via SHA1 hashing function.
-- **File Transfer**: The user can send or receive files to or from the server, using the commands `/send` and `/receive`.
-The files are transferred using TCP sockets, ensuring accurate and reliable data transmission.
+- **Reliable File Transfer**: Users can send or receive files to/from the server using the `/send` and `/receive` commands.
+File transfer is facilitated through TCP sockets, ensuring accurate and reliable data transmission.
-- **File Management**: The user can perform various actions on the local files/directories, such as creating, renaming, deleting, moving, or listing the contents of the current or another directory, using the commands `/create`, `/rename`, `/delete`, `/move`, or `/list files`.
+- **Local File Management**: Users can perform various actions on local files/directories, such as creating, renaming, deleting, moving, or listing the contents of the current or another directory, using the commands `/create`, `/rename`, `/delete`, `/move`, or `/list files`.
--

 ## How it Works